propublica/guides/data-bulletproofing.md

 ## Beyond Basic Checks

 - Keep a data notebook (or  computer file) and write down everything you do.
+If you're using a notebook or md file you can document along with your code.
 - Know the source of the data.
 - Get similar data from another source.
 - Create a back-up copy of the database.